AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/airtable-modules.md

 #### Watch Records

-This trigger module executes a scenario when `a new record is added or updated in the table`.
-The module `returns all standard fields associated with the record or records, along with any custom fields and values that the connection accesses`.
-You can map `this information` in subsequent modules in the scenario.
+This trigger module executes a scenario when a new record is added or updated in the table.
+The module returns all standard fields associated with the record or records, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 >[!NOTE]
 >